MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/user-stopped-typing-behavior.md

     public UserStoppedTypingBehaviorPage()
     {
         Content = new Entry
         {
             Placeholder = "Start typing when you stop the behavior will trigger..."
         }
         .Behaviors(new UserStoppedTypingBehavior
         {
             StoppedTypingTimeThreshold = 1000,
             MinimumLengthThreshold = 3,
             ShouldDismissKeyboardAutomatically = true
-            }.Bind(
+        }
+        .Bind(
                 UserStoppedTypingBehavior.CommandProperty,
                 nameof(ViewModel.
 SearchCommand));
     }
 }
 ```